Text reading "IDEA INVENTION PATENT" on a background with illustrated lightbulbs.

 Ideas, inventions, and patents belong together and are essential to understand when inventing or considering a patent.

-In this blog post, I want to introduce you to the terms by answering essential questions that you may have—and also some that you may not know you should ask.
+In this blog post, I want to introduce you to the terms by answering essential questions that you may have and some that you may not know you should ask.

 The most burning questions on your agenda are likely “What is a patent?” and “Do I need a patent?” which will be much easier to answer after you read this post.
 However, there are a lot of other questions that need answering before it makes sense to proceed.